NoBlackBoxes/LastBlackBox/course/ownphone/README.md

 You will be building a phone...without using any "black boxes".
 We thus call this phone the No-Black-Box-Phone or NBBP or ***NB2P***.

 ----

+## Topics

+- What is a phone?
+  - learn about sound, light, and radio
+- What is data?
+  - learn about digital, compression
+- Where are you?
+  - learn about GPS
+- Apps

+- Attention/Focus
+- Addiction
+- Manipulation
+- Advertisements
+- Loot-boxes
+- Mental health

 ## Timeline